jameslikeslinux/docker-unifi-protect/README.md

 # UniFi Protect for Docker (x86_64)

-**!!!
-PRONE TO CRASHING.
-NOT RECOMMENDED !!!**

 This is a slightly hacky x86_64-compatible build of UniFi Protect, which is normally only available for the ARMv8-based CloudKey.
-The image is based on x86_64 Ubuntu, but contains ARMv8 system libraries and `qemu-aarch64` to perform user-mode emulation of ARMv8.
+The image is based on ARMv8 Ubuntu, but contains `qemu-aarch64` to perform user-mode emulation of ARMv8.
 Performance is reasonable.

 This image is modeled after my [other](https://github.com/iamjamestl/docker-unifi)